 His father developed incurable lung cancer from a lifetime of cigarette smoking.
 Now a Bixby sophomore, Cox dropped baseball so he could take up the slack.
 He paid the pecan pickers, tended the pigs, maintained the equipment.
 His brother and sister pitched in where they could.
 When his dad passed, his daily slopping of the pigs that he enjoyed because, “I get a kick out of watching pigs eat,” became secondary to managing the family business, which included the hay crop.

-With his mother’s help, 17-year-old Cox borrowed money to buy a 1959 Chevy Viking truck and a hay bale loader.
+With his mother’s help, 17-year-old Cox borrowed money to buy a new RAM truck for sale and a hay bale loader.
 He and his buddies joked that the Bixby girls took notice.
 “I started the business for all the wrong reasons,” said Cox, laughing, “but we’re still doing it today.”

 He’s the last left working the old homestead farm his ancestors tilled before him.
 His parents harvested pecan trees that still wind their way through the property.
 They grew tomatoes, cantaloupes, and watermelons.
 The pigs rutted until the big trucks came and took them away.
 The Cox brood counted on all the fruits of the land, but hay ruled the roost.